0x1000000/ngSetState/NEW_README.md

   }

 ```
-This decorator (or this function) finds all the fields which other fields fields might depend on and  replaces them with properties with getter and setter, so that the library can keep track of changes.
+**@StateTracking** decorator (or **initializeStateTracking** functions) finds all the component fields which other fields might depend on and replaces them with properties with getter and setter, so that the library can keep track of changes.

-Further, transition functions should be defined:
+Further, some transition functions should be defined.
+For example:
 ```ts
   @With("userName")
   public static greet(state: ComponentState<SimpleGreetingFormComponent>)